SMU-DIGA/cslm/index.md

 ### Memory

+#### Internal Memory

 1. [How much do language models memorize?](https://arxiv.org/abs/2505.24832)
 2. [The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation](https://arxiv.org/abs/2507.05578)
 3. [Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression](https://arxiv.org/abs/2511.08066)
 4. [Retaining by Doing: The Role of On-Policy Data in Mitigating Forgetting](https://arxiv.org/abs/2510.18874)

+#### External Memory

+The mechanism of the external memory is still not very clear.
+RAG and database can be viewed as the external memory.
+That still depends on LM's capabilities to process the contents.
+It would be an agentic system.

+### Tools